 - The Dominican Republic is well known as a producer of bananas, mangos, sugar, coffee, cocoa, and tobacco.
 Dominican rum and cigars are highly rated by connoisseurs all over the world.

 - Two semi-precious stones - amber and larimar - are associated with the country.
 The Dominican Republic is the only place where the light-blue larimar stone is found.
 At the Amber Museum, you can even see a prehistoric mosquito embedded in a Dominican amber stone.
 Amber is a fossilized tree resin.

 Each country has curious and fun things that surprise visitors.
 Here we give you five fascinating facts about the Dominican Republic:

 - Wildlife fauna in the Dominican Republic includes the unusual solenodon (Solenodon paradoxus), a very rare venomous mammal, and the rhinoceros iguana (Cyclura cornuta), a large lizard.
-Both of these species are endemic, which means you won't find them anywhere else.
+Both species are endemic, so you won't find them anywhere else.

 - Movies filmed in the Dominican Republic include The Godfather II, Jurassic Park, and Pirates of the Caribbean.